 About the Project

 In 2004, Mrs. Rosemary Cappozalo, a prominent local dance educator, with her daughters, Luanne Sorrentino, and Doreen Cugno, started a not-for-profit organization and donated more than $1 million to save this historic theater from being torn down.
 With the support from the community, business leaders, elected officials, and their board of directors, the theatre has been re-imagined as a music venue and has contributed to the revitalization of the St. George neighborhood.
-LiRo is currently providing Design/Bid/Build Services for an interior renovation that will restore the finishes throughout the building, including mezzanine seating, lobby doors, carpeting, and backstage restrooms.
+LiRo provided Design/Bid/Build Services for an interior renovation that restored the finishes throughout the building, including mezzanine seating, lobby doors, carpeting, and backstage restrooms.